-After all, when we depend on God, we are depending on the faithful Protector, Provider, Defender, and Guide… who will never leave or forsake us.
+After all, when we depend on God, we depend on the faithful Protector, Provider, Defender, and Guide who will never leave or forsake us.

 Dear Lord, Thank You for having a purpose for every day I live.
 Help me to embrace what lies ahead and help me to trust You to provide everything I need to do what You lead me to do.

 Now It’s Your Turn